How To Start A Nonprofit In Kansas

 Do I Need A Federal Tax ID Number (EIN) For My Kansas Nonprofit?

 Kansas will expect you to get a federal employer identification number (EIN) for your nonprofit.
 You’ll need an EIN to apply for federal and state tax exemptions, to open a bank account in your nonprofit’s name, and for pretty much every other significant financial matter that faces your nonprofit.
-You can sign up for an EIN online or by phone with the IRS, or you can add our EIN service for an additional fee when you hire Northwest.
+You can sign up for an EIN online with the IRS, or you can add our EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws